Monday, December 5, 2011

 Today's college-educated young adults, however, are discovering that hard-earned credentials aren't enough to even grant them a first interview.
 Might the sting from this collective experience fundamentally change what this current generation will come to value in music?
 Bored with our careers, we once really loved the idea of a scrappy little band making the rounds, struggling to be heard, driven purely by earnest conviction.
 But now, with five or more job-seekers for every job out there, it seems just a little more crass that anyone should be asking for others' time and attention while feeling no need to match that sense of entitlement with superior results.

-The worth of indie rock music is hopelessly tied to the goodwill that we feel towards its artists, which is not a sustainable economic model in the long term.
+The worth of indie rock music is hopelessly tied to the goodwill that we feel towards its artists, which isn't a sustainable economic model in the long term.
 It works only when times are good.
-And presently, times are not good.
+And presently, times aren't good.

 Sunday, September 4, 2011